catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

    Cr Presbytery Clearing Account (5030)
 2. Adjust BAS item 1B by making a manual GST adjustment in Xero as per the example below.
 This will increase the GST refund claim on the BAS.

+*If you’re not sure about making adjustments to your activity statement, please speak with your parish accountant or contact the Parish Support Officers at the Archdiocese.*

 ![](/media/pah-aw0301.png)

 3. When the parish’s GST refund is received from the ATO, PACS users allocate the refund to the GST-paid account (4301); Xero users allocate the refund to the GST-paid account (820).